Teyymour/cmor438/supervised-learning/Perceptron/README.md

 4. **Convergence**
    If the data are linearly separable and η is constant, the Perceptron algorithm is guaranteed to find a separating hyperplane in a finite number of updates (Perceptron Convergence Theorem).

+# Diamond Carat Classification with Perceptron

+This project trains a Perceptron classifier to predict whether a diamond's carat weight exceeds 0.5 ct, using both numerical and categorical features with careful preprocessing and hyperparameter tuning.

 ## Repository Structure